Course Catalog

 non-credit

-Symphony Orchestra combines the string orchestra with members of the band's woodwind, brass and percussion section to create an ensemble that embraces the colors and sounds of the full symphony orchestra.
+The Symphony Orchestra combines the string orchestra with members of the band's woodwind, brass, and percussion sections to create an ensemble that embraces the full symphony orchestra's colors and sounds.
 This group rehearses during Clubs and Activities periods and performs in concerts throughout the school year.

 Chamber Orchestra